nicodeas/Akari/README.md

 1. Light bulbs cannot be adjacent to each other, neither vertically nor horizontally.

 The repository also contains automated marking code and Test files written by Professor Lyndon While, the `CITS1001`, Introduction to Object Oriented Programming, unit coordinator

+# Play Akari

+Ensure that you have Java installed.

+Compile game with `javac Akari.java`

+After game has been successfully compiled, play game by running the command `java Akari` and following the prompt on the screen.
+After level has been selected, a window should pop up and allow you to play the game